sourcegraph/about/content/blogposts/2024/sourcegraph-release-august-2024.md

 <br />
 In this month’s Sourcegraph release (5.6.0) we’ve made significant improvements to the code search experience including a new search experience, regex support for repo metadata, and saved searches improvements.

-For Cody we are introducing the evolution of commands with prompts and prompt library, additional analytics improvements, and the launch of enterprise model selection as EAP.
+For Cody we are introducing the evolution of commands with prompts and Prompt Library, additional analytics improvements, and the launch of enterprise model selection as EAP.
 <br />

 ## New search experience